ShubhamKathiriya/Peer-to-Peer-File-Transfer/README.md

-# AOS ASSIGNMENT - 4
+# Mini Bittorrent - Peer to Peer group based file share
 ## Distributed File System // Peer to peer group file transfering

 -  Should be able to download_file​ from various peers in the network.